Saeed Mortazavi: Arrests of 2009 election protesters

-During the 2009 election dispute across Iran, Mortazavi has been active in suppressing the protests.
-He has signed arrest warrants for reformers, such as Saeed Hajjarian, and is believed to be instrumental in the more than 600 arrests that have occurred across the nation.
+During the 2009 election dispute across Iran, Mortazavi actively suppressed the demonstrations.
+He has signed arrest warrants for reformers, such as Saeed Hajjarian, and is believed to be instrumental in the more than 600 arrests nationwide.

 In early 2010 the Iranian parliament released a report identifying Saeed Mortazavi as "the main culprit in the scandal" over the Kahrizak detention center.
-The report stated that 147 prisoners arrested for participating in demonstrations against irregularities in the 2009 election of President Ahmadinejad had been "held in a 70-square-metre room for four days without proper ventilation, heating and food on Mortazavi's orders".
+The report stated that 147 prisoners arrested for participating in demonstrations against irregularities in the 2009 election of President Ahmadinejad had been "held in a 70-square-meter room for four days without proper ventilation, heating and food on Mortazavi's orders".
 Three of the inmates died, including Mohsen Rouhalamini, the son of a "distinguished government scientist."

-Mortazavi had maintained that the prisoners had "died from meningitis" and that "inoculation kits had been sent to detention centres" to stop the condition from spreading.
+Mortazavi maintained that the prisoners had "died from meningitis" and that "inoculation kits had been sent to detention centers" to prevent the condition from spreading.
 This claim was dismissed by an examining doctor, Ramin Pourandarjani, who refused to certify it as the cause of death until he was arrested and forced to do so.
-Pourandarjani later died mysteriously after being charged with failing to properly treat the prisoners.
-The report rejected Mortazavi claim.
+Pourandarjani later died mysteriously after being charged with failing to treat the prisoners properly.
+The report rejected Mortazavi's claim.

-The report however also "strongly rejected" reports that rape or sexual assault had taken place in the prison.
-Opposition websites have reported rapes at the prison including the rape of a pro-government photographer, Saeed Sadaghi, which allegedly led to the closing of the prison.
-Sadaghi is said to have been accidentally swept up in the mass arrests and held at Kahrizak after which he complained to Supreme Leader Khamenei of his treatment.
+The report, however, also "strongly rejected" reports that rape or sexual assault had occurred in prison.
+Opposition websites have reported rapes at the prison, including the rape of a pro-government photographer, Saeed Sadeghi, which allegedly led to the prison's closing.
+Sadeghi is said to have been accidentally swept up in the mass arrests and held at Kahrizak, after which he complained to Supreme Leader Khamenei of his treatment.
 Khamenei later closed the prison.

 Deputy prosecutor-general

 On 31 August 2009, Mortazavi was demoted to deputy prosecutor-general – "one of six deputies for prosecutor-general Gholam-Hossein Mohseni-Eje'i" – by the new judiciary chief Ayatollah Sadeq Larijani.
-Observers disagree over whether the post was a promotion to "deputy to the nation's top prosecutor," with "a fancy title and protection from future legal action," or "a demotion" that strips him of powers he had enjoyed, such as the ability to order an arrest or halt to political activities.
-Saeed Mortazavi is facing a potential investigation into his conduct of post vote trials.
+Do observers disagree over whether the post was a promotion to "deputy to the nation's top prosecutor," with "a fancy title and protection from future legal action," or "a demotion" that strips him of powers he had enjoyed, such as the ability to order an arrest or halt to political activities.
+Saeed Mortazavi is facing a potential investigation into his conduct of post-vote trials.

 Task Force Against Smuggling

-In 2010 Mortazavi was appointed head of Iran's Task Force Against Smuggling, shortly after he was discredited by the release of a report by the Iranian parliament naming him as the man largely responsible for abuse of political prisoners committed in July 2009 by state security forces at the Kahrizak detention center.
-The appointment was seen by some as an example of President Ahmadinejad's loyalty to his "dwindling" band of core supporters.
+In 2010 Mortazavi was appointed head of Iran's Task Force Against Smuggling, shortly after he was discredited by the release of a report by the Iranian parliament naming him as the man largely responsible for the abuse of political prisoners committed in July 2009 by state security forces at the Kahrizak detention center.
+Some saw the appointment as an example of President Ahmadinejad's loyalty to his "dwindling" band of core supporters.